Free and open-source version-control software includes

 To modify a repository: navigate to a file you want to modify;

-click on the Commit message
+click on the icon (a pencil,

 being aware of any special requirements for the repository